-If you have any concerns about how we are handling your personal data, these can be raised with the Council's Data Protection Officer by writing to:
+If you have any concerns about how the Council is handling your personal data, these can be raised with the Council's Data Protection Officer:

-We keep our privacy notice under regular review and we will publish updates on this page.
+We keep our privacy notice under regular review and we will place an updated version on this page.
 This will help ensure that you are always aware of what information we collect and how we use it.

 What we need

-We will only collect basic personal data about you which includes your name, address, telephone number, email etc. together with any other relevant details you have given us, such as bank account details and national insurance numbers.
-Similarly, we will collect information that we receive from third parties such as charities and other public sector organisations.
+We will collect basic personal data about you which includes your name, address, telephone number, email etc. together with any other relevant details you have given us, such as bank account details and national insurance numbers.
+Similarly, we will collect information that we receive from third parties e.g. charities and other public sector organisations.

 Why we need it

-We use personal information in order to deal with customer related enquiries in as comprehensive a manner as possible.
-Specific enquiries could relate to employment support, community events, community group support, community development activities, community grants, community centre enquiries and bookings and home improvements or adaptations, as well as customer advice of a more general nature.
+The Council uses personal information to enable us to deal with customer-related enquiries in as comprehensive a manner as possible.
+Specific enquiries could relate to employment support, volunteering opportunities, access to Time Credits, community events, community group support, community development activities, community grants, signposting and referring with your permission to other services, processing financial support applications and customer advice of a more general nature.